gwu-libraries/sfm-ui/docs/storage.rst

 There are 2 types of volumes:

 * Internal to Docker.
 The files on the volume will only be available from within Docker containers.
-* Linked to an host location.
+* Linked to a host location.
 The files on the volumes will be available from within Docker containers and from the host operating system.

 The type of volume is specified in the `.env` file.
 When selecting a link to a host location, the path on the host